Fuquay-Varina High School: History

 The recent "School of Distinction" ratings reflect a tradition of achievement.
 During the 1960s for example, the school music department distinguished itself in State Band Competition, by winning five Superior Ratings; four of which were in the Grade Six (most difficult) music category.
 The Director was James D. Page.
 During this period, the school was also distinguished at the state level in dramatic arts and academics.

 The school's funding decreased due to the school for the first time in history losing 300 students of the 600 student Freshman class in Fall 2001 - Spring 2002 to the then newly built Middle Creek High School in 2002.
-In fall 2002 the new school (MCHS) had its first student body ever that only compromised 10th and rising 9th graders; there were no 11th graders at MCHS until 2003 and no 12th graders until 2004 when the original Sophomore class of 2002 became the upper classmen.
+In fall 2002 the new school (MCHS) had its first student body ever that only compromised 10th and rising 9th graders; there were no 11th graders at MCHS until 2003 and no 12th graders until 2004 when the original Sophomore class of 2002 became the upperclassmen.
 Neighborhoods and families in Fuquay-Varina, Holly Springs, Willow Springs, Apex, and Cary were divided in fall 2002 because of the new school MCHS's districting lines in Wake County to district students between the newer school, MCHS, and the historically older school, FVHS, in Southern Wake County.
 In some instances, siblings in the same household would attend and be zoned to different schools, either FVHS or MCHS despite their proximity to either school.
 During this time of school redistricting, FVHS had 5 different principals between the years 2001–2006.